keybase/bot-sshca/docs/sshca.md

 4. A validity period where the key is considered valid only within that period of time
 5. A list of principals

-This list of principals is how a certificate encodes which servers are allowed to be accessed.
-Technically speaking, a list of principals is simply a list of strings.
-This bot places the list of teams that the user is in into the list of principals.
+A list of principals on a certificate is simply strings that are shared for access control.
+The field is often used to encode roles a user has or groups that they are in, anything that helps the server decide whether or not to allow access (and how much access to grant).
+We use this field to include a list of keybase teams that the user is in.
+And the servers are configured to expect the same values (more below).
 As an example, here is the information encoded in a certificate created by this bot:

 ```
 $ ssh-keygen -L -f  ~/.ssh/keybase-signed-key---cert.pub